Differential transcendence of Bell numbers and relatives: a Galois theoretic approach: From exponential generating functions to difference equations: setting and examples

 \subsection{An elementary treatment of one example: Bernoulli polynomials}

-We give here an elementary proof of the D-transcendence of $B(x,t)$, based on Hölder's theorem on the D-transcendence of the Euler gamma function~\cite{Holder1887,Bank-Kaufman-1978-Holder}.
-Notice that the conclusion (which can alternatively be deduced by combining Theorem~\ref{thm:ADH} and Lemma~\ref{lem:Bernoulli}), is weaker than the one in Theorem~\ref{thm:main-intro}.
+We give here an elementary proof of the D-transcendence of $B(x,t)$, based on two main steps: first, a strong link between the expansion of $B(x,t)$ at $t=\infty$ and the Euler gamma function $\Gamma$, see~\eqref{eq:asymptotic-dev-psi}; second, Hölder's theorem on the D-transcendence of the $\Gamma$-function~\cite{Holder1887}.

+Beyond the case of the OGF $B(x,t)$ of Bernoulli polynomials, {thinking of the} two-step approach mentioned above, a result of Praagman \cite[Thm.~1]{Praagman} ensures that solutions to general $\tau$-equations are meromorphic at $\infty$; however, there is no hope in general to express such expansions at $\infty$ using special functions, nor to prove that these expansions are D-transcendental.
+As we shall see in Section~\ref{subsec:difficulties}, Galois theory comes {into play} to solve this problem, focusing on the equation itself rather than on its solutions. ({Praagman's result} applies to the meromorphic behavior on $\mathbb C$ of solutions to difference equations with the shift $t\mapsto t+1$, which translates into a similar result on $\mathbb C\cup\{\infty\}\setminus \{0\}$ after our change of variable $t\mapsto \frac{1}{t}$.)

 \begin{proposition} The ordinary generating function $B(x,t)$ is D-transcendental over $\C(t)$ for any $x\in\C$. \end{proposition}